ricmmartins/activitylog/README.md

 # Presentations and Webinars
-This is a place to list my presentations and webcasts
+This is a place to list my presentations and webinars

 ## Presentations